Particular/docs.particular.net/servicecontrol/multi-transport-support.md

 - Azure
 - Cloud
 ---
+WARNING: This documents is only relevant to ServiceControl v1.6 and below.
+For newer versions see [Greg link].

-NOTE: This documents assumes you had already installed ServiceControl
+**This documents assumes you have already installed ServiceControl.**

-## Configuring ServiceControl to use non-MSMQ Transports:
+## Configuring ServiceControl to use a non-MSMQ transport:

 ### Download Nugets